unfinishedideas/robot_kittens/README.md

 ### ***Question 3: What one small and simple enhancement to the game mechanics might enhance the experience you are trying to provide?***

-To increase the stakes a bit and add to the strategic element I was going for; adding a turn counter is a good way to go.
-This means that players will have to strategize so that they have enough turns left to find the kitten.
+To increase the stakes a bit and add to the strategic element I was going for; adding a turn counter was a good way to go.
+This means that players will have to strategize so that they have enough turns left to find the kitten and the potential for a game over now exists.

 <br>